The best way to deal with freezing pipes is to prevent them in the first place.

 Not all freezing pipes burst, explains Paul Abrams, spokesman for Roto-Rooter.
 But when one does, it's because water expands when it freezes, adding considerable pressure on unyielding plumbing pipes.
 That pressure can cause a tiny leak at a joint or crack on a length of pipe, unleashing the full flow of water inside your home.

-Water damage from bursting pipes is one of the most common home owners insurance claims, with an average claim cost of about $5,000.
+Water damage from bursting pipes is one of the most common homeowners insurance claims, with an average claim cost of about $10,900.

 A water line coated in frost (or bulging like a well-fed python) is a good sign that it's frozen, but not all plumbing pipes are visible.